 6.1.
-TCP taffic model
+TCP traffic model

 Long-lived TCP flows will download data throughout the session and are expected to have infinite amount of data to send or receive.
-For example, to
+This roughly applies, for example, when downloading software distributions.

 Each short TCP flow is modeled as a sequence of file downloads interleaved with idle periods.
-Not all short TCPs start at the same time, i.e., some start in the ON state while others start in the OFF state.
+Not all short TCP flows start at the same time, i.e., some start in the ON state while others start in the OFF state.

-The short TCP flows can be modelled as follows: 30 connections start simultaneously fetching small (30-50 KB) amounts of data.
+The short TCP flows can be modeled as follows: 30 connections start simultaneously fetching small (30-50 KB) amounts of data.
 This covers the case where the short TCP flows are not fetching a video file.